Witiko/doctoral-thesis/defense.md

 > call embeddings.
 In what sense do you mean to claim that the embedding
 > representations studied in this thesis are “interpretable”?

-## Thesis Structure

-> The thesis consists of an introduction stating three research questions, two
-> chapters reviewing related work, three chapters that together contain 22
-> short research abstracts (each typically 2--3 pages) describing a broad range
-> of research conducted by the author, and a short conclusion that summarizes
-> where the three research questions were answered.

-* * *

-> There are also several instances in which I was not able to determine why the
-> author had chosen to summarize specific work in this thesis.
-Sections 4.2.6
-> and 4.3 describe machine translation research, a task very different from
-> information retrieval.
-Section 4.2.5 evaluates the effect of data
-> augmentation on word sense disambiguation.
-Section 6.1.1 describes research
-> on part of speech tagging.
-A substantial portion of Section 4.5 describes
-> experiments with giving more weight to early posts in threaded discussion
-> lists; I don’t see how that work with (text only) discussion lists sheds any
-> light on the question of how different fields of a single message should be
-> weighted in math retrieval (which is the other focus of section 4.5).

-## Language and Graphics Level

-> The use of language and illustrations generally meet the expected
-> professional standard.
-Notable exceptions are Figures 5.2 and 6.1, which are
-> not adequately explained.

-# Conclusion

-> [...]
-If evaluated on the basis of the results of the work actually
-> performed, as described in the cited publications, I would have graded this
-> dissertation as a B (above the average, but with minor errors) on the
-> European Credit Transfer and Accumulation System (ECTS) scale.
-However, if
-> evaluated on the basis of the content of the thesis itself, without reliance
-> on details reported only in other publications, | would grade this thesis as
-> FX on the ECTS scale (fail -- some more work required before the credit can
-> be awarded). [...]

-## Editorial Issues

-> P23 competitions -> shared task evaluations (Shared task evaluations exist to
-> support comparisons between systems, but not all comparisons have competition
-> as their motive.
-Organizers of some shared task evaluations have been clear
-> to indicate that they do not intend their venue to be a competition.
-Of
-> course, some participants may see their participation as competition, but
-> that does not make the event a competition any more than an exam in a course
-> would be a competition.
-This word “competition” appears throughout the
-> thesis, and it would be more properly replaced by shared task evaluation in
-> every case.)

-* * *

-> P4O what does it mean for some features to “interact with” positional
-> embeddings?

-* * *

-> P44 In the caption for Table 4.1, what does it mean for a language pair to be
-> evaluated cross-lingually?
-The same question arises in the caption for Table
-> 4.2 on page 48.

-* * *

-> P50 Does “significantly” mean statistically significantly?
-If so, by what
-> test?
-If not, “substantially” might be the more appropriate claim.

-* * *

-> P59 The second paragraph of section 5.2.1 says “showed it was more accurate”
-> and “the ... accuracy of these approximations have not been evaluated”.
-How
-> was it shown to be more accurate if accuracy was not evaluated?

-* * *

-> P69 What makes a property interesting?

 # Response to the report of prof.\ RNDr.\ Tomáš Skopal, Ph.D. {#skopal}

 Next, I would like to respond to the questions from the report of professor